ietf-tapswg/api-drafts/draft-pauly-taps-arch.md

 Protocol Stack

 >> A Protocol Stack is a set of Protocol Instances (including relevant application, security, transport, or Internet protocols) that are used together to establish connectivity or send and receive content.
-A single stack may simple (a single transport protocol instance over IP), or complex (multiple application protocol streams going through a single security and transport protocol, over IP; or, a multi-path transport protocol over multiple transport subflows).
+A single stack may be simple (a single transport protocol instance over IP), or complex (multiple application protocol streams going through a single security and transport protocol, over IP; or, a multi-path transport protocol over multiple transport subflows).

 System Policy

->> A Transport Service system's policy defines the algorithm it uses to take connection properties from the application, and determine how it will gather candidate paths and protocols {{gathering}} and race the candidates during establishment {{racing}}.
+>> A Transport Service System Policy defines the algorithm it uses to take connection properties from the application, and determine how it will gather candidate paths and protocols {{gathering}} and race the candidates during establishment {{racing}}.

 Association Cache

->> The association cache holds the state that the implementation keeps for each set of associated endpoints that have been used previously.
+>> The Association Cache holds the state that the implementation keeps for each set of associated endpoints that have been used previously.
 This can include DNS results, TLS session state, previous success and quality of transport protocols over certain paths.

 ### Gathering {#gathering}

 Path Candidate Identification/Gathering

 >> Path Selection represents the act of choosing one or more paths that are available to use based on the Path Selection Properties provided by the application, and a Transport Services system's policies and heuristics.
+\[MICHAEL: I find it awkward that the terms and headline here talk about "Gathering" but then this description doesn't.
+Maybe because "Path Selection" and "Protocol Selection" are indeed clearer, easier terms than this Identification/Gathering stuff?]

 Protocol Candidate Identification/Gathering

 >> Protocol Selection represents the act of choosing one or more sets of protocol options that are available to use based on the Protocol Properties provided by the application, and a Transport Services system's policies and heuristics.
+\[MICHAEL: Same as above, here...]

 ### Racing {#racing}

 Protocol Option Racing

+\[MICHAEL: About all the definitions below: I believe you can't "attempt a stack", you can only attempt to *use* a stack.
+Not easy to fix in a nice way because of the "scheduling attempts for", but I think as it stands, this is grammatically broken.
+Then again, I'm no native speaker!]

 >> Protocol Racing is the act of attempting, or scheduling attempts for, multiple Protocol Stacks that differ based on the composition of protocols or the options used for protocols.